UC Irvine and academics

 Supporting networked music performance

-Before 2020, relatively few of us were active in the niche field of networked music performance, so during the first year of the pandemic, the work of teaching, supporting and testing these evolving technologies with colleagues near and far suddenly took over much of my professional life.
+Before 2020, relatively few of us were active in the niche field of networked music performance.
+During the first year of the pandemic, the work of teaching and supporting these evolving technologies with colleagues near and far suddenly took over much of my professional life.
 Fortunately, there are now exponentially more people working in this field, and the tools have improved a lot, but I still keep a Networked Music Performance Resources page on this website to house the various videos and docs that I have created.